emobtech/TwitterAPIME/README.md

 The history of Twitter API ME development is quite simple and short.
 Everything started on August/2009, during Ernandes' vacation.
 As he did not have many things to do and was very curious on Twitter, Ernandes decided to exercise his creative leisure designing and implementing an API to access Twitter's services.
 As an enthusiast of mobile development, he first decided to design an API for Java ME.
 However, he did not last much to change his mind and then decide to write an API to run on any Java platform.

 The first version took about two months to be released, since Ernandes just worked during his free time.
-On October 29th, the version 1.0 was published only providing the searching ''tweets'' functionality.
-As developers started to meet Twitter API ME, Ernandes continued to work on new functionalities, mainly the one for posting ''tweets''.
-Two months later, on Jan 5th, 2010, the version 1.1 was publishing, now supporting ''tweet'' posting.
+On October 29th, the version 1.0 was published only providing the searching *tweets* functionality.
+As developers started to meet Twitter API ME, Ernandes continued to work on new functionalities, mainly the one for posting *tweets*.
+Two months later, on Jan 5th, 2010, the version 1.1 was publishing, now supporting *tweet* posting.

 ## Licensing